isaacg1/isaacg1.github.io/index.md

 and is designed to be more approachable than diving into my papers directly.

 My name is Isaac Grosof, and I go by Izzy for short.
 I am nonbinary, and I use both they/them and she/her pronouns.
-Check out my [introduction to my nonbinary gender](/2023/07/06/my-gender) for more info on my gender, and my [they/she Q&A](/2024/01/19/they-she.html) for more info on my pronouns.
+Check out my [introduction to my nonbinary gender](/2023/07/06/my-gender) for more info on my gender, my [they/she Q&A](/2024/01/19/they-she) for more info on my pronouns, or all of my [gender-related posts](gender).

 In Fall 2024, I will be starting as a professor at Northwestern University, in the Industrial Engineering and Management Sciences department.